RossielCS/Online-shop-Web-page/README.md

 - Grid for layout.
 - Flexbox to position the elements inside the Grid.
 - Bootstrap's carousel.
-- Used Javascript for the slideshow in "Hot Ads" section.
+- Used Javascript for the slideshow in the "Hot Ads" section.
-- Breaking point in the media-query file for responsiveness.
+- Breaking points in the media-query file for responsiveness.
 - Works for mobile and desktop.

 ## :woman: Author